apache/flink/docs/content.zh/release-notes/flink-1.14.md

 that changed between Flink 1.13 and Flink 1.14.
 Please read these notes carefully if you are planning to upgrade your Flink version to 1.14.

+### Known Issues

+#### Memory leak with Pulsar connector on Java 11

+Netty, that Pulsar client uses underneath, allocates memory differently on Java 11 and 8.
+With Java 11 it will allocate memory from the pool of Java Direct Memory and is affected by the MaxDirectMemory limit.
+Current Pulsar client has no configuration for controlling the memory limits, which can lead to OOM(s).

+Users are advised to use Pulsar connector with Java 8 or overprovision memory for Flink.
+See [here]({{< ref "docs/deployment/memory/mem_setup_tm" >}}) for documentation how to configure memory for Flink.
+The proper solution can be tracked in [FLINK-24302](https://issues.apache.org/jira/browse/FLINK-24302).

 ### Table & SQL

 #### Use pipeline name consistently across DataStream API and Table API